Trade Stock Indices

 Technical Analysis Strategies

-Technical Analysis is the science and art of forecasting future price movement based on historical prices combined with indicators.
-Technical Analysis Course - This Technical Analysis study often interprets the price data by studying a chart and looks for patterns & stock signals for buying & selling.
+Technical Analysis is the science and art of forecasting future price movement depending on historical prices combined with indicators.
+Technical Analysis Training Course - This Technical Analysis study often interprets the price data by studying a chart and looks for patterns & stock signals for buying & selling.

 The history & origin of this Technical Analysis technique dates back several hundred years to Japanese & Arabian markets, Technical Analysis involves using math manipulation of price data to optimize buy and sell points.
-Use of this type of Technical Analysis in modern computerized trading programs has become increasingly popular.
+Use of this type of Technical Analysis in the modernized computerized programs has become increasingly popular.

-The information which the is studied and assessed is price movement so as to plan an entry or exit into a trade.
-The goal is to determine how the trading market is trending.
+The information which the is studied & assessed is price movement so as to plan an entry or exit into a trade.
+The objective is to determine how the market is trending.

 What Does It Really Measure?

-This Technical Analysis - studies the supply and demand of indices in an attempt to determine in what direction the price will continue to move in.
+This Technical Analysis - studies the supply and demand of indices in an attempt to figure out in what direction the price will continue heading in.

-While technical analysis deals with stock price and indicators it is just a measure of investor sentiment.
+While trading analysis deals with stock price and indicators it is just a measure of investor sentiment.

 What to Look For

-The motto of technical analysis is: "the trend is your friend."
-Finding the prevailing trend will help you become aware of the overall direction and offer you better indices trading opportunities - especially when shorter-term market movements give conflicting trading signals.
+The motto of analysis is: "the trend is your friend."
+Finding the prevailing trend will help you become aware of the overall direction and offer you better indices opportunities - especially when shorter-term market movements give conflicting signals.

-Daily charts are more ideally suited for identifying long-term trends.
-Once you have found the overall direction then you generally open buy or sell orders in that direction.
+Daily charts are more ideally suited for identifying longterm trends.
+Once you've found the over-all direction then you in general open buy/sell orders in that particular direction.

 Trend or Range

-No matter what price is doing, it usually falls into one of these two categories.
-If the price is moving in a setup or in one direction, you can use trend lines to analyze where the price should go.
-If the trading market seems to be bouncing back and forth in a range, you can use support and resistance lines to make note of where to open buy or sell stock orders.
+No matter what price is doing, it mostly falls into one of these 2 categories.
+If the price is moving in a setup or in one direction, you as a Stock Index trader can use trend-lines to analyze where the price should go.
+If the market seems to be bouncing back and forth in a range, you as a Stock Index trader can use support & resistance lines to make note of where to open buy or sell stock orders.

-One of the greatest goals of Technical Analysis studies & methods in the trading market is to determine whether a given indices will move in a trend in a certain direction, or if market will move sideways and remain range-bound.
-The most common Technical Analysis method to determine this is to draw trend lines which are used by stock traders to determine whether or not the current direction of the market will continue.
-Many investors avoid trading in a range-bound stock market & only buy or sell indices when there is a trend since this makes trading more predictable.
+One of the greatest objectives of Technical Analysis studies & methods in the market is to determine whether a given indices will move in a trend in a certain direction, or if market will move sideways & remain range-bound.
+The most common Technical Analysis method to determine this is to draw trend lines which are used by stock traders to determine whether or not the current direction of the market price will continue.
+Many investors avoid trading in a rangebound stock market & only buy or sell indices when there is a trend since this makes more predictable.

-For technical analysts the most important trading tool is the chart.
-The purpose of a chart is to provide a visual representation of trading price quotes (drawn on the y-axis) against time (drawn on the x-axis) for indices, this chart is used as a basis for making predictions of the future price direction.
+For technical analysts the most crucial tool is the chart.
+The purpose of a chart is to provide a visual representation of price quotes (drawn on the y-axis) against time (drawn on the x-axis) for indices, this chart is used as a basis for making predictions of the future price direction.

-The direction of these trend lines determines the trading market direction.
-A trend line drawn moving upward represents a bullish market and a trend line drawn moving downward represents a bearish market.
+The direction of these trend lines determines the market direction.
+A trend line drawn moving upwards represents a bullish market & a trend-line drawn moving downwards represents a bearish market.

-Support and resistance zones are points on a chart which tend to act as boundaries.
-A support level is usually the trough or low point on a chart whereas a resistance area is the high or the peak point on a chart.
-These support and resistance areas are used as buy/sell points.
+Support & resistance zones are points on a chart which tend to act as price boundaries.
+A support zone is generally the trough or low point on chart while resistance zone is the high or the peak point on chart.
+These support & resistance areas are used as buy/sell points.

 Moving Averages - Technical Analysis

 Moving averages indicator are used to show the average price over a given period of time.
-Moving Averages indicators are called moving because they reflect the latest price average in the movement of the prices.
+MAs indicators are called moving because they reflect the latest average in the movement of the market prices.

 Strategy

-To be a successful trader you need to create a trading strategy.
+To be a successful trader you need to create a strategy.
 There is not one set Indices strategy that is good for all stock traders.
-But Rather, each trader needs to develop their own trading strategy.
+But Rather, every trader needs to create their own strategy.

 There are many Technical Analysis tools available provided to facilitate this study

 The beginner trader is advised to study each Technical Analysis tool separately to get working knowledge of the concepts & application for each Technical Analysis study.
-Once you understand one Technical Analysis method, keep on using it while studying others.
-Each Technical Analysis tool tends to combine well when used with other Technical Analysis Tools.
+Once you understand a Technical Analysis strategy, keep on using it while learning others.
+Each Technical Analysis tool tends to combine well when used together with other Technical Analysis Tools.

-Support & resistance levels are also used in many trading strategies.
-Support is defined as the level that is repeatedly seen as the bottom (floor) - when the price reaches this level it tends to bounce.
+Support and resistance levels are also used in many strategies.
+Support is defined as the level that is repeatedly seen as the bottom (floor) - when the price gets to this technical level it tends to bounce.
 Resistance level is the ceiling, the upper boundary (ceiling) that price rarely trades above.

-Support and resistance levels are valid for a period of time, until they are broken, When the trading market breaks through these support and resistance levels, the price is expected to continue in that direction.
-For example, if the trading market rises above the previous resistance level, it is seen as a bullish stock signal and the bullish movement should continue upwards.
+Support and resistance areas are valid for a period of time, until they are broken, When the market breaks through these support & resistance areas, the price is expected to continue in that particular direction.
+For example, if the market price rises above the previous resistance level, it is seen as a bullish stock signal and the bullish movement should continue upward.

-Longer chart timeframes establish more stronger support and resistance levels.
-Traders can use these support and resistance levels to determine when to enter a trade or exit an open position.
+Longer chart time frames establish more stronger support & resistance levels.
+Traders can use these support & resistance areas to determine when to enter a trade or exit an open trade.

 Moving averages is another common stock technical indicator used as to create trading strategies.
-Moving averages try to smooth out short term market price fluctuations giving a clearer picture of the price movements and trends.
+Moving averages try to smooth out short term market price fluctuations giving a clearer picture of the price moves & trends.
 Traders can draw SMA to determine price movement tendency to move up or down -trend.

 If price crosses above the simple moving average then it will keep on moving up.

-If price crosses below the SMA then it will keep moving down
+If the price crosses below the SMA then it will keep moving down

 These are examples of trade strategies that can be used individually or combined.

-Fundamental analysis should also be used together to reinforce Technical Analysis findings, or vice versa.
+Fundamental analysis should also be used in combination to reinforce Technical Analysis findings, or vice versa.
 A trader should ideally take into account two or more Technical Analysis indicators when developing a Trading Strategy.

-Every trading strategy should provide clear guidelines about when to enter and exit a buy or sell trade position, how much loss can be accepted if the trading market moves in the other direction and how much profit is expected.
-Following these simple Technical Analysis guidelines can help you become successful in stock indices trading.
+Every trading strategy should provide clear guidelines about when to enter & exit a buy/sell trade, how much loss can be accepted if the market moves in the other direction & how much profit is expected.
+Following these simple Technical Analysis guidelines can help you become successful on indices trading.